furdog/tesla_gen3_bcb/README.md

 - `writer` and `reader` must represent separate units that are responsible for communication and not be coupled with main class directly.
 All init/update and encoding/decoding methods must be grouped accordingly.
 - Main automata must be designed with DBC(design by contract) in mind to ensure correct logic.
+- Assign enum names for CAN message ID's, as well as create separate struct and enum sections for every frame.

 ## License
 ```